Americas Regional Seat

 Europe Regional Seat 2

-Grzegorz Makowski has been the Program Director of the Public Integrity Program since January of this year (earlier, in 2000-2002 the Coordinator of Anti-Corruption Program in the Foundation).
+Grzegorz Makowski is the Program Director of the Public Integrity Program.
 He holds a PhD in sociology and one of his academic specialisations is the problem of corruption and anti-corruption policy.
 He is author of a number of publications on this topic – research reports, articles and journalistic texts.
 He is involved in several research and monitoring projects focusing on corruption.
 Among others, he is the lead researcher for Polish part of the European National Integrity System monitoring conducted by Transparency International (2010-2012), earlier in 2010, and was also lead researcher for the Global Integrity Index in Poland.
 He is currently an expert of the European Commission for the EU Anti-Corruption Report.
 He has also participated in the ANTICORP research project, funded by the EU.
 Since 2015 he has been a member of the UNCAC Coalition Coordination Committee.

 Middle East and North Africa Regional Seat